godotengine/godot-cpp/README.md

 C++ bindings for the Godot script API

 # Creating a GDNative library (Linux)
-Create a director named `SimpleLibrary` with subdirector `lib, src`
+Create a directory named `SimpleLibrary` with subdirectories `lib, src`

 Getting latest `cpp_bindings` and `godot_headers`
 ```